TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 Web Beacons

-We employ \[or our third party advertising partner employs\] a software technology called clear gifs (a.k.a.
+We employ a software technology called clear gifs (a.k.a.
 Web Beacons/Web Bugs), that help us better manage content on our site by informing us what content is effective.
 Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of Web users.
 In contrast to cookies, which are stored on a user’s computer hard drive, clear gifs are embedded invisibly on Web pages and are about the size of the period at the end of this sentence.
-We tie \[do not tie\] the information gathered by clear gifs to our customers’ personally identifiable information.
+We do not tie the information gathered by clear gifs to our customers’ personally identifiable information.
 To learn more about our advertising company’s use of clear gifs, please go to chartbeat.com

 Communications